FlipsideCrypto/fsc-evm/models/doc_descriptions/nft/ez_nft_sales.md

 ```

 ### Notes
-- Platforms may have multiple contracts for different versions
+- Platforms may have multiple contracts for different versions.
+Platforms that facilitate buying from NFT Pools such as Sudoswap and NFTx, create a new contract address for each pool.
-- Aggregators interact with multiple platform addresses
+- Aggregators interact with multiple platform addresses.
+It is possible for 1 transaction to have a sale across multiple platforms.
-- Contract upgrades result in new addresses
+- Contract upgrades result in new addresses in most cases

 {% enddocs %}